-Please take your time in reviewing the information below which may be used as a guide.
+Please take your time in reviewing the information below which may be used as a guide when considering this very important decision.
+I look forward to raising the bar the it comes to choices for families and professionals.

 1. HOME OR AWAY?

-Is a residential program or outdoor wilderness program really the best place for your child or young adult to receive treatment right now?
+Is a residential program or outdoor wilderness program really the best place for your child, adolescent or young adult to receive treatment right now?
 Are there services in the community that would work?

-Being away from home is hard for everyone — especially children.
-Although outdoor therapeutic and residential treatment programs can appear to be safe, evaluate every program to see that it is well-run, and the staff has been properly screened and trained.
+Being away from home is hard for everyone, especially children and teens.
+Although outdoor therapeutic and residential treatment programs can appear to be safe, it is important evaluate every program to see that it is well-run, and the staff has been properly screened and trained.

 Outdoor therapeutic programs can be used to achieve a specific goal like respite and assessment.

-Residential treatment centers are used to achieve education, medication stabilization, or learning particular skills in preparation for return to the community.
-Other services to consider are Comprehensive Case Management or Family and Parent Coaching.
+Residential treatment centers and Therapeutic boarding schools are used to achieve education, medication stabilization, or learning particular skills in preparation for return to the community.

 2. RIGHT PLACE NOT JUST ANY PLACE

-Research and and visit every program you are considering to ensure it is offering the best available academic, clinical, family, nurturing, professional expertise for your child or young adult.
+Research and and visit every program you are considering to ensure it is offering the best available academic, clinical, family, nurturing, professional expertise for your child, adolescent or young adult.

 Make sure their specific needs and challenges are going to be addressed as a part of their treatment plan for your adolescent.
-Just because there is an opening at a particular program — doesn’t mean that that program is right for your child.
+Just because there is an opening at a particular program doesn’t mean that that program is right for your child or adolescent.
 Research to discover whether the program can demonstrate that it has the specific expertise needed to help what you are searching for.
-Every child, young adult and family is unique and you want a successful experience.
-When your child or young adult needs academic or clinical / psychological assessments, also search for the best expert you can find.
+Every child, teen, and young adult and family is unique and you want a successful experience.
+When your child, adolescent or young adult needs academic or clinical / psychological assessments, also search for the best expert you can find.

 There are experts in the field of adoption, attachment, Aspergers and autism, eating disorders, family dysfunctions, learning disabilities such as ADHD and NLD, medical conditions such as OCD and ODD, non-binary and transgender, and other more serious psychiatric disorders.